w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 Those users I call *"user-investor" and "Content Provider" (abreviated CP) / creators*.
 I might use both CP and creator in different contexts, but without impliying any different flow or business logic.

-[SEE APPENDICE for a 4th participant to be added to the design in future iterations]
+[SEE ANNEX 1 for a 4th participant to be added to the design in future iterations]

 ## High-level description of the protocol: